Antique porcelain dolls can be incredibly valuable.

 Some dolls from specific time periods have even made it into museums.

+Maybe you received porcelain dolls as gifts when you were a child.
+Or perhaps you begged your parents to buy you a beautiful porcelain doll when you went to the toy store.
+Either way, you probably no longer have a use for these dolls.
 If you have a doll collection, you may be wondering how much it’s worth.
 It’s important to get the right value for your antiques.

 Assessing Your Antique Porcelain Dolls